 The Chicago White Sox will look to bounce back from a disappointing 2022 MLB season.
 This is a team that has enough talent to emerge as a dark horse contender.

-They signed outfielder Andrew Benintendi to add another contact lineup to a potent lineup that includes Luis Robert and Eloy Jimenez.
-While they lost Jose Abreu, former top prospect Andrew Vaughn is ready for an everyday role at first base.
+They signed outfielder Andrew Benintendi to add another contact hitter to a potent lineup that includes Luis Robert and Eloy Jiménez.
+While they lost José Abreu, former top prospect Andrew Vaughn is ready for an everyday role at first base.

-The team shored up their rotation by adding veteran Mike Clevinger, who hopes to get back to the ace form that he showed back in 2019.
+The team shored up their rotation by adding veteran Mike Clevinger, who is expected to pitch this year after MLB decided not to discipline him following domestic abuse allegations.
 They need a bounceback from Lucas Giolito and some growth from Michael Kopech as well.

 Simply put, the White Sox massively underachieved in 2022.
 We could see them emerge as contenders this year.
 With that in mind, let’s dive into the White Sox betting odds for the 2023 season.